minhoolee/Machine-Learning-Coursera/README.md

 # MachineLearningCoursera
-Contains the implementations for machine learning algorithms in various programming languages Currently contains completed versions in:
+Contains the implementations for machine learning algorithms in various programming languages Currently contains implementations in:
 - MATLAB
 - Python
 - R
+- CommonLisp (not complete)

 The online course is free and taught by Professor Andrew Ng from Stanford.
 [Link to Coursera Course](https://www.coursera.org/learn/machine-learning/)